 My residents and I mixed some new nutrient solution and replanted all but collards, because we were out of collard seeds.
 Since the community members are very fond of collards, I am going to buy some more seeds today to plant them.
 And when that is done, there will be much rejoicing.

 At the Good Neighbor's Mission, there was no Ph catastrophe, so the plants are flourishing.
 The lettuce, especially, is quite large now.
 There are a few hiccups there, as well, however.
-The first being that the intensity of the lights is causing the plants in the middle of each row, directly in front of the light, to dry out a little and not be as healthy as the lucky sprouts at each end of the row.
-Another problem is that the plants on the top row of the system do not receive enough light due to where the lights are mounted.
+The first being that the in

 I think a solution to this would be to add a vertical 2x4 board to mount the lights a foot or so higher.
 The last dilemma came from an error in mixing the nutrient solution, which resulted in cups of nutrient solution being added instead of teaspoons.
 This error was caught almost immediately, and very little of that solution reached the plant roots before new solution, with the correct amount of nutrients, was added.
 I will be going downtown today, and will be checking on the status of those plants to make sure I haven't poisoned them all and therefore subscribed them to the same fate as their counterparts at the Houghton-Jones Center.
 I very much hope that I have committed every error that could be committed, and that the runnings will be smooth from here on out.